Survey Weighting in Python: Adjustment and Calibration Methods

 Align the weighted sample with known auxiliary controls

-This section demonstrates five key methods available in the svy library:
+This section demonstrates the key methods available in the svy library:

 Method